coreinfrastructure/best-practices-badge/doc/security.md

 identify the specific issues that most need to be addressed, and then address them.

+Below are the overall security requirements, followed by how we approach security in design, implementation, verification, supply chain (reuse), development environment, and deployment/operations.

+Sadly, perfection is rare; we really want your help.
 If you find a vulnerability, please see [CONTRIBUTING.md](../CONTRIBUTING.md) for how to submit a vulnerability report.
 For more technical information on the implementation, see